-Parkhurst Ghost Town Whistler Snowshoeing
+Parkhurst Ghost Town Snowshoe Trail

 The far end of the Green Lake section of the Sea to Sky Trail is free to enter and closer to Parkhurst Ghost Town.
 It is easy to find.
 Just north of Whistler, past Green Lake you will see the Wedgemount Lake sign on the highway.
 Turn right and park where you can, just across the bridge from the Highway.
 If you have a 4x4 vehicle and are confident in driving in snow you may be able to park at the Whistler Paintball parking area about 1k further along.
 This will save you walking along the somewhat boring first part of the route.

 It is possible to connect to the Sea to Sky Trail from Parkhurst and continue snowshoeing to Whistler.
 It can be tricky to find however as the summer trails are unmarked and hard to follow when buried in snow.
 You can however, quite easily walk in the direction of the Sea to Sky Trail and when you reach the power lines and the clear cut forest underneath, look for the wide path that connects to the Sea to Sky Trail.
-The blue dotted trail on the map above is one of many possible unmarked routes in the snow you can take.
+The blue dotted trail on the map below is one of many possible unmarked routes in the snow you can take.

 Zero your odometer at Village Gate Boulevard and proceed north on Highway 99.
 At 11.3km a sign will direct you to turn right to "Wedgemount(Garibaldi) Trailhead".
 Turn right here and cross the bridge over Green Lake and you will see the sign for Wedgemount Lake and the small Sea to Sky Trail sign attached to it.
 Park here and snowshoe to the right, following the Sea to Sky Trail signs.
 Further along you will pass the Whistler Painball parking area which you may be able to reach with a 4x4 vehicle even in the winter months.